ome/omero-documentation/contributing/using-git.rst

 commits -- either via Pull Request or as patches -- for you to include in your work.

-You will want to start making others aware of your work so you can get feedback, but at this point there may not even be a well-defined requirement / story for your work.
-There should, however, at least be tasks for what you are working on in the whiteboard, so others know what is happening.
-It may be necessary, regardless, to tag ome on the `forum <https://www.openmicroscopy.org/forums>`_ with the branch name you want us to take a look at.
-A Pull Request could also be used.
+It is advisable to keep the OME team in the loop about your work as it progresses, e.g., by tagging ome on the `forum
+<https://www.openmicroscopy.org/forums>`_ or by opening a Pull Request.

 After it is clear that there is some interest in your investigation branch, then the related stories and possibly requirement should be